sunday-take-away/employee-containers/README.md

 Akka Http with own bootstrapping mechanics is used, I believe in fine grained traits and these could be lifted out to create an Akka/Http boot core module in order to simplify future services.

-#### Employee Service
+#### Event Service
 For the `event-service` java with spring boot was employed to receive events and store these in time-series fashion.
 This service is fairly simple to construct.
 For improved performance I would use Akka Streams or Spring Data Streams, and have multiple instances of this service using kubernetes.

+It is important to note that event service stores events regardless of entity.

 ### Continuous Integration
 Since this is all open source, simply employed travis to build services.